DataDog/dd-javac-plugin/README.md

 The following conditions need to be satisfied in order for the plugin to work:

+- the plugin JAR needs to be added to the compiler's annotation processor path
-- the plugin and plugin-client JARs need to be added to the compiler's classpath
+- the plugin-client JAR needs to be added to the project's classpath
 - `-Xplugin:DatadogCompilerPlugin` argument needs to be provided to the compiler
 - for JDK 16 and newer versions, additional `--add-exports` flags are required due to [JEP 396: Strongly Encapsulate JDK Internals by Default](https://openjdk.org/jeps/396) (see below sections for more